Nervous about Forecasting?

 Should I take Honors/AP classes and, if so, how many?

 Colleges seek students who have challenged themselves.
-That doesn't mean students must take every Honors and AP course offered at La Salle; it does mean that choosing an Honors or AP class is a good idea if it a student isn't already overloaded with work and other activities.
+That doesn't mean students must take every Honors and AP course offered at La Salle; it does mean that choosing an Honors or AP class is a good idea if a student isn't already overloaded with work and other activities.
 Colleges also understand that some students take fewer courses in one area in order to take more in another subject.